-Biblical Hebrew: Students who have completed at least six semester hours in biblical Hebrew, with at least a 3.0 GPA in those courses, receive advanced standing and will not be required to take the six hours of required Hebrew courses at the M.Div. level.
+Biblical Hebrew: Students who have completed at least six semester hours in biblical Hebrew, with at least a 3.0 GPA in those courses, receive advanced standing and will not be required to take the six hours of required Hebrew at the M.Div. level.
 Students who complete six hours of course work in a language but are below a 3.0 GPA for those courses may take the Entry Level Competency Exam.
 Passing the exam with a score of at least 70 will be considered as equivalent to having achieved a 3.0 GPA in the undergraduate courses.
+The exam option must be completed prior to matriculation.

 Biblical Greek: Students who have completed six semester hours in biblical or Koine Greek, with at least a 3.0 GPA in those courses, receive advanced standing and will not be required to take the six hours of required Greek courses at the M.Div. level.
 Students who complete six hours of course work in a language but are below a 3.0 GPA for those courses may take the Entry Level Competency Exam.
 Passing the exam with a score of at least 70 will be considered as equivalent to having achieved a 3.0 GPA in the undergraduate courses.
+The exam option must be completed prior to matriculation.